FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 :::

-### Additional Fields and Methods {#additional-fields-and-methods}
+### Specifying Fields {#specifying-fields}

-If the targeted enum declares additional fields or method implementations, you'll have to shadow the relevant constructor.
+If the target enum has fields to initialize and no default, no-arg, constructor, you must shadow a target class constructor to specify fields in your custom entry.

 For example, let's add a new `RecipeCategory` entry.
 Create a constructor matching the target, and annotate it with `@Shadow`.

 <<< @/reference/latest/src/main/java/com/example/docs/mixin/class_tweakers/RecipeCategoryMixin.java#enum-extension-ctor-impls-example-mixin

+### Implementing Abstract Methods {#implementing-abstract-methods}

+To implement a target enum's abstract methods, shadow the abstract method, then override and implement it in your added entry.
+For instance, let's add a new `ConversionType` entry:

+<<< @/reference/latest/src/main/java/com/example/docs/mixin/class_tweakers/ConversionTypeMixin.java#enum-extension-abstract-method-impls-example-mixin

 ## Making the Class Tweaker Entry {#making-the-class-tweaker-entry}